Planetary Gearboxes

 What is the typical efficiency of a planetary gearbox?

-How do I choose the right gear ratio for my mobile robot?
+How do I pick the right gear ratio for my mobile robot?

 What maintenance do planetary gearboxes require?